sysdevguru/top-coin/Readme.md

 I am asked to show only top 200 cryptocurrencies only in case limit is not mentioned in the request.

+Note: Free subscription of CoinMarketCap API limits daily requests.
+So it will not be able to fetch after a limited amount of request.

 ### Implementation
 All the services share the PostgreSQL database in this solution.
 I don't use any IPC for this solution because of the requirement of this task.